Kyrobi/StaffChatLink/README.md

 # StaffChatLink
 A very simple staff chat plugin that also links staff chat from ingame to a staff chat channel on Discord.

+Steps to use:
-You need to start the server for the plugin to generate the config file.
-After it is generated, you need put in your bot token and the Discord channel ID of the staff chat.
+1. Start the server to genereate the config file.
+2. After it is generated, you will need to shut down your servser and put in your bot token and the Discord channel ID of the staff chat.
-After that, you will need to start the server again.
+3. Resart your server/

 Command: `/sc (message)`